 Step 1: Analyze the size of the organization

 It is essential to consider the size of the organization while preparing the organizational communication plan.
 In a large organization with multiple departments, a formal and well-planned communication plan is necessary to keep all the employees working in all the departments.

-Informal communication can prove to be ineffective in such organizations and can cause various misunderstandings among the employees working in the organization.
+Informal communication can prove to be both effective and ineffective communication both in such organizations and can cause various misunderstandings among the employees working in the organization.

 Step 3.
 Ask your employees for ideas

 Sometimes, considering the ideas and opinions of employees might help you to create an effective communication plan.
 They know better the shortcomings of the existing communication plan and what can be done to eliminate these shortcomings.